Lower Limits on the Anisotropy of the Extragalactic Gamma-Ray Background implied by the 2FGL and 1FHL Catalogs

-It is not possible to estimate the detection threshold from the 1FGL alone; necessarily some assumption must be made regarding the undetected source population.
-The flux distribution of the 1FGL is well approximated by a power law at high fluxes,
+It is not possible to estimate the detection threshold from the 1FGL alone; as a result, some assumption must be made regarding the undetected source population.
+The flux distribution of the 1FGL is well approximated by a power law at high fluxes:

-(see Figure \ref{fig:cut}; note the above is corrected for sky fraction), providing a plausible upper bound upon the number of undetected sources.
-Also shown in Figures \ref{fig:FGL_GvF} and \ref{fig:cut} is the 2FGL population.
+(see Figure \ref{fig:cut}; note the above is corrected for sky fraction), providing a plausible upper bound upon the number of undetected sources.\footnote{The power law listed here differs from those reported in \citet{Fermi_lNlS} as a result of our using the 1~GeV--100~GeV fluxes.} Also shown in Figures \ref{fig:FGL_GvF} and \ref{fig:cut} is the 2FGL population.
 As anticipated, it extends to marginally lower fluxes, resolving a portion of the gamma-ray background unresolved by 1FGL, roughly consistent with the decrease expected from the increase in exposure time.
 At high fluxes, the normalized 1FGL and 2FGL are consistent with being drawn from the same population, i.e., above the 1FGL detection threshold, the source population flux distributions are statistically similar.
 Making the conservative assumption that the 2FGL is complete, it provides an absolute lower bound upon the number of undetected sources.
 More complicated source populations discussed in the literature fall between these two limits \citep[see, e.g.,][]{Fermi_lNlS,SPA12}.